leighmacdonald/gbans/docs/DISCORD.md

 ## Overview

-The bot currently have a few caveats for proper usage.
+The bot currently has a few caveats for proper usage.
 Please make sure you are aware of these.
 They can and will be changed to be more flexible in the future.

 - You have an admin/mod channel that the bot will operate under.
 The bot currently does *NOT* check for any